Longleaf Pine REALTORS®, Inc. Rules & Regulations

 Section 1.4 Change of Status of Listing: Any change in listed price or other change in the original listing agreement shall be made only when authorized in writing by the seller and shall be filed with the service within two (2) business days after the authorized change is received by the listing broker.

-Section 1.5 Withdrawal of Listing Prior to Expiration: Listings of property may be withdrawn from the Multiple Listing Service by the listing broker before the expiration date of the listing agreement, provided notice is filed with the Service.
 Sellers do not have the unilateral right to require an MLS to withdraw a listing without the listing broker’s concurrence.
 However, when a seller(s) can document that his or her exclusive relationship with the listing broker has been terminated, the Multiple Listing Service may remove the listing at the request of the seller.
+(Adopted 11/96)

 Section 1.6 Contingencies Applicable to Listings: Any contingency or conditions of any term in a listing shall be specified and noticed to the Participants.

-Section 1.9 Expiration of Listings: Listings filed with the Multiple Listing Service will automatically be removed from the compilation of current listings on the expiration date specified in the agreement, unless prior to that date the MLS receives notice that the listing has been extended or renewed.
+Section 1.10 Expiration of Listings: Listings filed with the Multiple Listing Service will automatically be removed from the compilation of current listings on the expiration date specified in the agreement, unless prior to that date the MLS receives notice that the listing has been extended or renewed.
+(Amended 11/01)

-Section 1.11 Jurisdiction: Only listings of the designated types of property located within the jurisdiction of the MLS are required to be submitted to the service.
-Listings of property located outside the MLS’s jurisdiction will be accepted if submitted voluntarily by a Participant, but cannot be required by the Service.
+Section 1.12 Service Area: Only listings of the designated types of property located within the service area of the MLS are required to be submitted to the service.
+Listings of property located outside the MLS’s service area will be accepted if submitted voluntarily by a participant, but cannot be required by the service (Amended 11/17)

 - Any agent and or owner contact information to include phone numbers, names, email addresses or website.